Ericeira vs Lisbon for remote workers in 2026

 The numbers, side by side

-What actually changes between the two.
+What changes between the two.

 Rent, 1-bed outside centre